nsnoll/ENGO551_FinalProject/Submitted/README.md

 5. flask run or python -m flask run

 # Report
-In this project, you can view our application for the requirements of the final project in ENGO 551.
+In this project, you can view our application for the final project in ENGO 551.

 # Presentation Video
 https://youtu.be/306PEyGWFv4